 Toothache Relief Through Surgery

-In simple cases, your general dentist can remove the contents of the tooth, clean out the infection and fill the space with a rubber-like dental material.
-However, if the root canal procedure is complex, the general dentist may refer you to an endodontist, who is a root canal specialist.
-They can clean out the root canals, seal the area, and prepare the tooth for a crown, which is placed during an appointment with the general dentist.
+In most cases, your general dentist can remove the contents of the tooth, clean out the infection and fill the space with a rubber-like dental material.
+If the root canal procedure is particularly complex, however, the general dentist may refer you to an endodontist, who is a root canal specialist.
+The endodontist will clean out the root canals, seal the area, and prepare the tooth for a crown, which is placed during an appointment with the general dentist.
 Once the top part of the tooth is protected with a crown or other restoration, the tooth can function normally and without pain.

-On rare occasions, however, the tooth may not be salvageable.
-In these cases, a general dentist or oral surgeon extracts the tooth that is causing the pain.
-You and a dental professional can discuss replacing the tooth with a dental implant.
+On rare occasions, the tooth may not be salvageable.
+In these cases, a general dentist or oral surgeon will extract the tooth causing pain.
+You and your dental professional can discuss replacing the tooth with a dental implant.

 Toothache Relief Through Medication

-In some cases, an antibiotic or pain medication is prescribed to treat the infection and to help relieve the pain.
+In some cases, an antibiotic or pain medication may be prescribed to treat the condition and help relieve the pain.
 Always consult a dentist before taking any over-the-counter pain relievers.
-Even though your toothache may make your mouth sensitive, it's key to keep up with your good oral hygiene habits.
-Brush gently twice daily and consider adding a mouthwash, such as Colgate Total Pro-Shield, to your routine.
-It kills 99 percent of germs on contact with no burn of alcohol.
+Even though your toothache may make your mouth sensitive, maintaining your good oral hygiene habits is essential.
+Brush gently twice daily and consider adding a mouthwash to your routine.
+Some types of mouthwash can kill 99 percent of germs on contact with no burn of alcohol.

 Your dentist or a dental specialist can provide emergency toothache relief, but preventing the need for an emergency appointment is best.
-Regular visits to your dentist and good oral hygiene may prevent any future dental emergencies and lead you to a lifetime of healthy smiles.
+Regular visits to your dentist, combined with good oral hygiene, may prevent any future dental emergencies and lead you to a lifetime of healthy smiles.